sheila-anne/sheila-anne/src/pages/writing-desk/2020-05-13-yoga-for-power-confidence.md

 Feelin' a little low or just generally need a boost of confidence?
 These poses will be the perfect remedy.

 Turn on your fave feel-good music (may I recommend Lizzo, Taylor Swift, or Maggie Rodgers) and hop on your mat in something comfy.
-The great thing about these poses is that you can totally do them anywhere anytime too -- in the grocery store, while you're cooking dinner, pre-presentation for work, whereever -- you got this!
+The great thing about these poses is that you can totally do them anywhere anytime too -- in the grocery store, while you're cooking dinner, pre-presentation for work, wherever -- you got this!

 ![girl doing star pose](/img/big-star-pose.jpg "build confidence in star pose!")